-1) Taxes from local sources represent 64.9% of our total annual revenue.
-Local sources include Tangible Property tax (PUPP) and real estate tax from property in the district.
-PUPP taxes represent 58.4% of our local tax revenue while the housing market and commercial property make up the remaining portion.
+1) Property tax collections are the largest single revenue source for the school system.
 The housing market in our district is stable and growing.
 We project continued growth in appraised values every three (3) years and new construction growth with continued modest increases in local taxes as the pandemic ends and the economy continues its recovery as anticipated.
-Our tax collections in the August 2023 and March 2024 settlements showed average collection trends.
+Total local revenues which are predominately local taxes equate to 62.8% of the district's resources.
+Our tax collections in the March 2023 and August 2023 settlements showed average collection trends.
 We believe there is a low risk that local collections would fall below projections throughout the forecast.